menu

 In addition, Arendtsville is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-As is often the case in a small borough, Arendtsville doesn't have a public transportation system that people use for their commute.
+Arendtsville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Arendtsville are very well educated compared to the average community in the nation: 37.04% of adults in Arendtsville have a bachelor's degree or even advanced degree.
+The population of Arendtsville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.04% of adults in Arendtsville have a bachelor's degree or even advanced degree.

 The per capita income in Arendtsville in 2022 was $35,145, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $140,580 for a family of four.
 However, Arendtsville contains both very wealthy and poor people as well.